matrix-org/matrix-spec-proposals/README.md

 proposed change.
 Typically MSCs pass this stage without incident, but it nevertheless serves as a safeguard.

-#### Step 5: MSC is accepted
+#### 5. The MSC is accepted

-Once FCP has end and the MSC pull request merged, the proposed change is considered officially part of the spec.
+Once FCP has ended and the MSC pull request is merged, the proposed change is considered officially part of the spec.
 Congratulations!

 Clients and servers can now start using the change, even though at this stage it still needs to be transcribed into the spec document.
 This happens over in